 Common Career Mistakes and How to Avoid Them

-Are you trying everything to progress the status of your career but not getting results?
-Have you ever wondered what the reason is for why your friend or colleague gets promoted, while you’re still stuck in the same spot?
-Most of us make common mistakes in our work that slow down the pace of growth.
-Learn about the mistakes we make and how to avoid them.
+Are you doing everything possible to improve you career but not getting results?
+Have you ever wondered why your colleague or friend is promoted while you’re still in the same spot?
+The truth is, most of us commit common blunders when we work, which slows our the pace of growth.
+Read on to learn about these errors and how you can avoid making them.

 Key Takeaways

-- Consider Mentoring, Continuing Learning and Transferable Skill Set Training to keep your skills in the game.
+- Find mentorship, Continuing Education and transferable skill set Training to keep your skills on top of your game.

 Not Establishing Goals

-Are you able to articulate a view of where you want to be within the next year or two years?
-Failing to set achievable goals will hinder your progress.
-Set clear short and long-term goals, focusing on those that have the most impact on your career advancement.
-To increase your satisfaction at work make sure that your goals match personal interests.
+Do you possess a precise vision of where you’d like be within the next year or two?
+Setting goals that are realistic will hinder your progress.
+Set clear, short and long-term objectives prioritizing those with the greatest impact on your career advancement.
+To boost job satisfaction be sure your goals match personal interests.

 How Can You Network Better?